 However, they also found that bacillus derived carotenoids have very little degradation.
 This leads to the survival of the carotenoids past the stomach acids via the spores.

-In 2017 a ground-breaking study was published in the World Journal of Gastrointestinal Pathophysiology by a group at the University of Texas.
+In 2017 a ground-breaking study was published in the World Journal of Gastrointestinal Pathophysiology by a group at the University of North Texas.